 - Monitor: The overview page that shows a quick summary of the servers, their status, events, availability and load.
 The remainder of this chapter details the contents of this page. - Advisors: Shows the various advisors configured in your installation and lets you schedule their execution on different servers, apply and manage rules and manage the advisor installation itself.
 For more information, see Section 2.3, "The Advisors Tab". - Events: Provides an interface into the event system that highlights specific issues and problems on your monitored servers.
 For more information on using Events, see Section 2.4, "The Events Tab". - Graphs: Lets you view and configure graphs covering various statistics.
 For details on how to view and use these graphs, see Section 2.5, "The Graphs Tab". - Query Analyzer: Interfaces to the query monitoring system that monitors and tracks the individual queries that are being executed on a system.
 You can find problem queries that may need optimization or that may affect server load.
 For more information, see Section 2.6, "The Query Analyzer Tab". - Replication: Provides information on the status and structure of your servers that use replication.
-This page is only available if you have a suitable subscription level.
 For more information, see Section 2.7, "The Replication Tab". - Settings: Controls the settings for the server, including email configuration, passwords, and server and user management.
-For more information, see Section 2.8, "The Settings Tab". - What's New?: Provides the latest news and information about your installation directly from the Enterprise website.
+For more information, see Section 2.8, "The Settings Tab". - What's New?: Provides the latest news and information about your installation directly from an Oracle Web site.
 For more information on the data provided, Section 2.9, "The What's New Tab".